iaretechnician/barebones-masterserver-wiki/Quick-Setup.md

 1. Open the client's scene, and expand `Canvas/MsfUiCombined`
 1. Select `CreateGameWindow` object, and in the inspector, add another scene to the `CreateGameUi` component:
 ![](http://i.imgur.com/TR8vsef.png)
-1. If you're using lobby creation UI, add the new map to `CreateLobby` Game object to
+1. If you're using lobby creation UI, add the new map to `CreateLobby` Game object too

 Now you'll need to make sure that game servers can be started on these levels.